gradypalfrey/CRUD_server/README.md

 # shopify_application

-This is a web application made for a CRUD demonstration using Node.js, Express.js and EJS.
+This is a web application made for a CRUD demonstration using Node.js, Express.js, EJS and MongoDB.

 To run the application locally, run the following commands.
 Node.js and NPM must be installed if not already (https://nodejs.org/download/).